 I have gone a whole year being stable without treatment by gods grace.
 This has allowed me to help others and start support groups that need to be done.
 It has allowed me to raise more awareness about this aweful disease.

-But with better health also comes great turmoil.
-As you meet so many other Lung cancer survivors, you lose so many more good people to a disease no one should ever have to face because of funding flaws.
+As I meet so many other Lung cancer survivors, you lose so many more good people to a disease no one should ever have to face because of funding flaws.
 This is why I fight.
-Lung cancer in women is on the rise and we don’t know why and it needs to stop.
+Lung cancer in women is on the rise and we don't know why and it needs to stop.
 Forget the stigma and help me fight!!
 Donate, walk with me.
 Speak up.
 Help!!
 Every little bit helps and is appreciated!!!
 As We Team Pickworth members say NO ONE FIGHTS ALONE!!!